 Sourced from: Recycled gold is gold that has been refined back to pure from sources such as old jewellery, electronics and other industries that use gold.

 Traceability: Recycled is technically an origin claim and so third-party oversight and audits are important to verify those claims.
-FTJCo sources recycled gold from large refineries that are Responsible Jewellery Council certified for their recycled origin claims.
+FTJCo sources recycled gold from large refineries that are certified by Scientific Certification Systems (SCS) for their recycled origin claims.

 Benefication Claims: An ounce of gold that can be refined and reused, is one that doesn't need to be dug out of the ground.
 While mining can be done responsibly, it is inherently unsustainable.
 On the other side of that equation is that small (ASM) miners produce 25% of the world's gold supply and gold mining provides a livelihood for marginalized communities around the globe.